czbiohub-sf/cerebra/paper/paper.md

 or [freebayes](https://github.com/ekg/freebayes).
 Variant callers produce tab delimited text files in the ([variant calling format](https://samtools.github.io/hts-specs/VCFv4.2.pdf), VCF) for each processed sample, which encode the genomic position, reference vs. observed DNA sequence, and quality associated with each observed variant.
+An example VCF file:

 ```
 ##fileformat=VCFv4.2